What to pack for your ski holiday and why:

 - Middle layer: Pack light fleeces, jumpers or turtlenecks to go over your base layer and under your ski or snowboard jacket.
 These should not be too bulky to not restrict movement.

-- Neck warmers/gailters: This is a ski essential as a scarf simply won’t do.
-In extreme cold or high winds, when your neck and/or face needs protecting against the chill, neck warmers won’t fly in your face and can be pulled up right over your nose – a life saver in extreme weather.
+- Neck warmers/gaiters: This is a ski essential as a scarf simply won’t do.
+In extreme cold or high winds, when your neck and/or face needs protecting against the chill, neck gaiters won’t fly in your face and can be pulled up right over your nose – a life saver in extreme weather.